Multi-Factor Authentication for Business: Benefits, Methods, and Implementation

 Which Should Your Business Use?

 For most Canadian SMBs, 2FA is the practical starting point.
-It closes 99% of attack vectors while remaining simple to deploy and support.
+It’ll close 99% of attack vectors while remaining simple to deploy and support.
 Start with password plus authenticator app (the strongest 2FA method).
-Add more factors only if your industry requires it (healthcare, finance) or if you handle highly sensitive data.
+Add more factors only if your industry requires it (healthcare, finance) or if you’re handling highly sensitive data.

 Types of MFA Methods: Strengths and Weaknesses

 Not all MFA methods are equally secure.
-Understand the trade-offs between convenience and protection before choosing which methods to allow in your environment.
+You’ll want to understand the trade-offs between convenience and protection before choosing which methods to allow in your environment.
+According to industry research, 68% of enterprises globally had implemented MFA by 2025, up from 54% in 2022—but the method you choose matters as much as whether you’ve deployed it.

 Authenticator Apps (Recommended)